Becoming self-employed

 Yes!

-When you’re young, you’re more flexible and generally have less responsibility – a great time to be freelance.
+When you’re young, you’re usually more flexible since you probably have less responsibilities.
+This makes it a great time to be freelance.

-Many young freelancers work in the creative industries – journalism, copywriting and graphic design.
-This is partly because getting long-term paid work is tough.
+Many young freelancers work in the creative industries – journalism, copywriting and graphic design; partly because getting long-term paid work is tough.

 No…

 Career development and training can be hard to get as a freelance – unless you’re willing to pay for it yourself.
 Plus, you’re bossless.
-Before you dash down the road twirling round lampposts and yelling ‘I’m freeeee!
-Free of The Man!’ remember a good boss can teach you a lot.
+And before you start standing in the road yelling ‘I’m freeeee!
+Free of The System!’ you should remember that a good boss can actually teach you a lot.

 Am I ready to become self-employed?